unepwcmc/icca-registry/README.md

 database, with Webpacker and Yarn to manage JS dependencies.

 - `git clone https://github.com/unepwcmc/icca-registry.git icca-registry`

 - `cd icca-registry`

 - `bundle install`

 - `rails db:create`

 - `rake db:migrate`

-- `rake db_check:import` - to download latest DB from the server (if you are setting up this version of the project for the first time) and downloads latest photos as well.
+- `rake db_check:import` - to download latest DB from the server (if you are setting up this version of the project for the first time) and downloads latest photos and other files as well.
+It will take a bit of time, so be patient.

 - `bundle exec rake pgsearch:rebuild` to index the various case studies into the search.